ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 11. View and delete history data {#view-and-delete-history}

-As we mentioned before, each deployment of NixOS will generate a new version, and all versions will be added to the system boot items.
+As we mentioned before, each deployment of NixOS will generate a new version, and all versions will be added to the system boot options.
 In addition to restarting the computer, we can also query all available historical versions through the following command:

 ```shell
 nix profile history --profile /nix/var/nix/profiles/system
 ```

-And the command to clean up historical versions to release storage space:
+The command to clean up historical versions to release storage space:

 ```shell
 # delete all historical versions older than 7 days